Welcome-to-GitHub2/thecurvef-platform/audits/self-security-review.md

 ## Objective

-To perform a structured self-review of the platform’s security posture by identifying potential vulnerabilities, validating defensive controls, and documenting infrastructure-level observations.
+To perform a structured self-review of the platform’s security posture by identifying potential vulnerabilities, validating defensive controls, and documenting observed risks and remediation actions.

-This review was conducted from a defensive and ethical perspective.
+This review was conducted from a defensive and ethical perspective, simulating realistic misuse scenarios while ensuring no production data was compromised.

 ---